 Who thought this reading was "required", and what is it "required" for?

 This is a compendium of summaries and study notes created as an unofficial syllabus for the CICM Second Part exam.
 The purpose of this collection is not to teach anybody intensive care medicine, or to supercede the existing curriculum as outlined in the Objectives of Advanced Training and Competencies, or to improve on the official syllabus document (whenever that becomes available).
 It does not aim to surpass the quality or information density of existing commercial medical databases, venerated textbooks or exam-oriented study guides.

 The aim is to help the trainees pass.

-Preparation for the CICM Fellowship exam should be heavily reliant on the exploration of past papers, and the revision of previously examined material.
+Preparation for the CICM Fellowship exam could have, until recently, been almost exclusively composed of the exploration of past papers, and the revision of previously examined material.
 One can peruse the original past papers here, at the CICM college website.
 These "Required Reading" chapters are based on past paper SAQ answers.
 The content consists both of previously examined material as well as material which is sufficiently important to stand a good chance of appearing in future papers.

 Entries from the Critical Care Compendium (CCC) by Life in the Fast Lane are also worthwhile reading, because they are short, well-referenced, and potentially examinable.
 Some of the CCC material is composed of the college answers from the written paper, and some has never been seen before in the SAQs.
-In homage to the LITFL CCC archive, a link to the CCC topics relevant to each section is included as a part of the recommended revision package.
+In homage to the LITFL CCC archive, links to the CCC topics relevant to each section is included as a part of the recommended revision package.
 It is desirable to read all of this content, but the typical exam candidate normally runs out of time.
-Small scale trials (n = 4) have demonstrated a very high success rate with candidates whose preparatory reading was almost totally restricted to the CCC.